Legislation for Agents

-To help local authorities tackle rogue letting agents, NALS has published the latest version of its Effective Enforcement Toolkit.
+To help local authorities tackle rogue letting agents, safeagent published the latest version of its Effective Enforcement Toolkit.

 Originally published in 2016, the Toolkit was created as a unique way to assist local authority enforcement officers in tackling lettings and management firms who fail to comply with the law, particularly around the requirement to display fees and membership of redress and CMP schemes.
 It provides councils with a guide to the legalities and requirements of regulating agents, in a step-by-step format designed to help protect tenants and landlords.

 Aware of the challenges local authorities face in carrying out their work in the PRS, the toolkit has been fully updated and now references over 50 tribunal decisions from across England.
 By providing easy access to this wealth of information, it will help enforcement officers correctly interpret the legislation while providing a useful benchmark for assessing the appropriate level of penalties.

 The Toolkit was updated again in November 2021.